apache/flex-sdk/frameworks/README.txt

 Notes:

-- The following frameworks directories have not yet been approved by legal for donation to the ASF: flash-intergration, automation, automation_air, automation_airspark, automation_dmv, automation_flashflexkit and automation_spark.
-- The asdoc and doc directories will be contributed in a later drop.
 - The frameworks directory contains a build_framework.xml file and a build.xml file.
   The build_framework.xml directory builds frameworks in the context of a downloaded kit so it uses the compiler in the bin directory.
   The build.xml file builds frameworks in the context of the source tree which means it uses the compiler in the modules directory.
   If you would prefer you can copy build_framework.xml to build.xml so you just have to type ant to build frameworks.

+- The following frameworks directories have not yet been approved by legal for donation to the ASF: flash-integration, javascript, tests, projects/automation, projects/automation_air, projects/automation_airspark, projects/automation_dmv, projects/automation_flashflexkit, projects/automation_spark,

+- The build files for the asdoc and doc directories will be added shortly.

 - While the official documentation says that J2SDK 1.5.0_13 is required, I use Java Version 1.6.0_29 from Apple Inc. without any issues.